osrf/gazebo_tutorials/camera_distortion/tutorial.md

     [[file:files/distorted_camera_topic_visualizer.png|640px]]

-1. Find the the topic with a name like "/gazebo/default/distorted_camera/link/camera/image" and click on it, then click "Okay".
+1. Find the the topic with a name like `/gazebo/default/distorted_camera/link/camera/image` and click on it, then click `Ok`.
 You'll get get a Camera View window that shows you the camera image data.

     [[file:files/distorted_camera_image_visualizer.png|640px]]

 As you can see, the camera image is distorted, made obvious by the curve edges of the box.
-To adjust the distortion, simply play with the `k1, k2, k3, p1, p2` distortion coefficients in the `model.sdf`.
+To adjust the distortion, simply play with the `k1`, `k2`, `k3`, `p1`, `p1` distortion coefficients in the `model.sdf`.